 All commands to the Extreme switches are transmitted via a Command Line Interface (CLI).
 By default the switch has no IP address configured, so the initial connection to the switch must be made over a serial connection.

-- Connect to the switch console port using a serial cable and a terminal emulator such as PuTTY, TeraTerm or Hyperterminal.
+- Connect to the switch console port using a serial cable/adapter and a terminal emulator such as PuTTY, TeraTerm or Hyperterminal.
 You may need to use a USB-to Serial adapter if your computer doesn't have a serial port.

 - Serial port settings are 9600 baud, 8, n, 1.